 Determining the scope of an official's power requires careful attention to the relevant statute, ordinance, regulation, custom, or usage.
 In some cases, a grant of authority over particular subject matter may reasonably encompass authority to speak about it officially.
 For example, state law might grant a high-ranking official like the director of the state department of transportation broad responsibility for the state highway system that, in context, includes authority to make official announcements on that subject.
 At the same time, courts must not rely on "excessively broad job descriptions" to conclude that a government employee is authorized to speak for the State.
-The inquiry is not whether making official announcements is actually part of the job that the State entrusted the official to do.
+The inquiry is not whether making official announcements could fit within the job description; it is whether making official announcements is actually part of the job that the State entrusted the official to do.